neelsmith/latin-corpus/guide/querying/morphology/index.md

 ## Chaining filters with `and`ing and `or`ing

-As with any filtering operation in Scala, we can chain results together to further filters.
+As with any filtering operation in Scala, we can chain results together to apply further filters.
 To find all forms that are *either* present indicative passive, *or* impferfect indicative passive, we could apply a parallel `orMorphMathces` method first, to select all tokens that are *either* in the perfect or imperfect tense: